-We are a statutory body with the power to review decisions made by the Minister, or by officers who are delegates of the Minister, of the Department of Home Affairs.
+We are a statutory body with the power to review decisions made under the Migration Act 1958 by the Minister, or by officers who are delegates of the Minister in the Department of Home Affairs.

 In conducting a review, we must consider the case afresh and make a decision that is correct in law.
 We have the power to overturn decisions and to substitute another decision, or return a case to the department for reconsideration with directions.
 We are required to provide a review that is accessible, fair, just, economical, informal, quick and proportionate.